keep-starknet-strange/broly/README.md

    - The verification of Bitcoin transactions is possible thanks to the [Exploration Team](https://github.com/keep-starknet-strange) at Starkware.
 [Raito](https://github.com/keep-starknet-strange/raito), a Bitcoin light client written in Cairo, and `shinigami`: A [Bitcoin script VM](https://github.com/keep-starknet-strange/shinigami), aka Bitcoin Execution Engine written in Cairo.
    - The verification of the transaction inclusion in the block and maintaining the canonical chain is possible thanks to the [LFG labs](https://github.com/lfglabs-dev) team and their work on [Utu Relay](https://bitcoin-on-starknet.com/bitcoin/introduction#the-utu-relayer-bridging-two-worlds).
+   - The debugging of the verification flow was possible thanks to the [Walnut](https://github.com/walnuthq) team and their transaction debugger.

 ## License